novix-sa/Pyplan/docs/User Guide/Model.md

  - **Inputs/Outputs**: list of nodes titles directly linked to the selected node.
 You can navigate to anyone through clicking on the node name.
  - **Code**: shortcut to the Code tab
 The <kbd>Code</></kbd> tab:
-The code tab presents two windows.
+![enter image description here](http://img.pyplan.org/model-code-tab.png) The code tab presents two windows.
 The left one is the space to insert the code of the node.
-The code is Python 3.5
-![enter image description here](http://img.pyplan.org/model-code-tab.png)
+Nodes definition must end with defining the variable result

 On the right window you will find the console output.
 It shows